Doctor of Education in Educational Leadership

-The goals of the Ed.D. program are to enhance the knowledge and competencies of administrators so they may provide optimal conditions for the education of youth and adult learners.
+The goals of the Ed.D. program are to enhance the knowledge and competencies of leaders to create and study environments that promote lifelong learning for people of diverse backgrounds and experiences.
 The program is designed to enhance intellectual understanding of leadership theory and policy, deepen leadership capacity, and position leaders for elevated organizational responsibility.

 The objectives of the Ed.D. are to prepare leaders who:

 - are inquiring, reflective practitioners;

 - are competent in identifying and solving complex problems;

 - understand the multitude of leadership and organizational theories and techniques related to their professional settings;